THANK YOU, RAY BRADBURY!

 In 1950, distracted by his young daughters, Bradbury fled to the library at UCLA.
 Down in the basement, feeding dimes into a pay typewriter, he banged out 25,000 words in nine days.
 Between sessions, he strolled upstairs, marveling at the books, opening them to hear their ancient voices.
 The battle between timeless wisdom and mindless pop culture exploded into Fahrenheit 451.

-“It was a pleasure to burn,” the tale begins.
+“It was a pleasure to burn,” the book begins.
 The story soon descends into a nightmare world of wall-sized TVs, empty people distracted from empty lives, and firemen hunting down books and burning them.
 When one fireman hides a book in his home, the fire comes for him.
 Framed on millions of TVs in a chase scene many later likened to O.J.
 Simpson’s White Bronco ride, Montag flees into an underground where rebels hold books in their heads, waiting for war and a restart.
 While some still see the book as anti-censorship, Bradbury said it’s really “about TV turning people into morons.”

 The New York Times hailed “Mr. Bradbury’s account of this insane world, which bears many alarming resemblances to our own.”
 Bradbury was praised by poets, summoned by Hollywood directors.
-He co-wrote the screenplay for “Moby Dick,” wrote for TV and the stage.
+He co-wrote the screenplay for “Moby Dick,” then wrote for TV and the stage.

-Though soaring on imagination, Bradbury lived a pedestrian life.
+Though he soared on imagination, Bradbury lived a pedestrian life.
 He and his wife, Marguerite, the only woman he ever dated, raised four daughters in the same house they bought in 1947.
 He never used a computer, rarely flew, and never learned to drive.
 But he would speak to any group that would pick him up at home.
 Audiences came away enchanted.

 typing.jpg